CRIM 108 - Directed Policing

 - Court Security Unit

-- Other specialty assignments, as needed
+- Other specialty assignments, as determined by the needs of the Sheriff's Office

 The CRIM 108 - Directed Policing course fulfills the internship requirement for a Fresno State Bachelor of Science degree in Criminology.